-Bees play a vital role in global agriculture and food production, and along with other insects pollinate three-quarters of all crops.
-But the bees that we depend on for our own survival are already dying out.
+Bees play a vital role in global agriculture and food production and, along with other insects, pollinate three-quarters of all crops.

 Exhausted bee 🐝 trapped between sash window gaps.
 Thought he was dead he was so tired from trying to escape - fed him a sugary spoon as per David Attenborough advice and he was revived and FLEW AWAY!!
 (I’m so late for work now and yes, my sills need cleaned 😳) #SaveTheBeespic.twitter.com/H1NKGqfzAj— Kate M (@sciencekate1) June 15, 2018